MeltwaterArchive/makenew-koa-service/README.md

-The (whitespace-trimmed) contents of each file in `config/secret.d` is added to the config under the property `secret` with a key equal to the filename
+The (whitespace-trimmed) contents of each file in `config/secret.d` is added to the config under the property `secret` with a key equal to the filename.
-(filenames should not contain a `.`).
+Filenames should not contain a `.` and hidden files (dotfiles) are ignored.

 For example, to use the secret in `config/secret.d/foobar`, reference it from another property like